Complete UK Stair Nosing Guide

 - Reduce slip risks

-- Protect stair edges from wear and chipping
+- Protect stair edges from wear

-- Provide visual contrast for better step identification
+- Provide visual contrast for safer navigation

-Where Stair Nosings Are Required in the UK
+Where Stair Nosings Are Required

-- Commercial buildings: offices, retail, and venues
+- Commercial stair nosings for offices, retail, and public venues

-UK Regulations & Legal Requirements
+UK Stair Nosing Regulations & Standards

 Approved Document K – Protection from Falling

-- Nosings must be clearly visible and non-slip
+- Stair edges should be clearly visible

 Approved Document M – Access to Buildings

-- Nosing strip: 30–55mm wide
+- Nosing strip typically 30–55mm wide

 BS 8300‑2:2018